-QUICK-CONNECT ELECTRICAL CABLING: Special cables are pre-mounted to the control panel and have a screw-on connectors at the ends of the cables.
+QUICK-CONNECT ELECTRICAL CABLING: Special cables are pre-mounted to the control panel and have screw-on connectors at the ends of the cables.
 Connectors are then attached to the pre-mounted ends on the interlocks and push-button stations.
 (Available on hydraulic models)

 ROLL OFF PANEL: See Backstop Panel.

 SAFETY CAMS: Spring-loaded, hardened steel cams attached to the lifting chain.
-Cam rotates and engages the guide columns if chain breaks, preventing carriage from dropping more than a few inches.
+Cam rotates and engages the guide columns if chain breaks, preventing the carriage from dropping more than a few inches.